Retirement Planning

 Retirement Annuity Contracts (RACs)

-RACs are also a type of personal pension plan that individuals could take out before 1 July 1988, at which point the current form of Personal Pension was introduced.
+RACs are also a type of personal pension plan that individuals could take out before 1 July 1988, at which point the current form of personal pension was introduced.
 RACs were only available to those in employment where there was no access to an occupational scheme and to those in self-employment, provided they had earnings subject to UK taxation.
-RACs differed slightly to the personal pensions in terms of the benefits they provided, often more advantageous to personal pensions, however since April 2006, RACs have been brought in line with personal pensions, and so many of the advantages once enjoyed by RAC holders do not now apply.
+RACs differed slightly to personal pensions in terms of the benefits they provided, often more advantageous to personal pensions, however since April 2006, RACs have been brought in line with personal pensions, and so many of the advantages once enjoyed by RAC holders do not now apply.

-At Retirement
+At Retirement:

 Annuities

 At retirement age, depending on what type of pension product is used, one option for the pension fund is to utilise it to purchase an annuity.
-This is the product that pays you an income for the rest of your life.
-There are various options that can be built into this type of product, such as securing an income that is level or one that escalates, or whether to build in guarantees for the provision of a spouses’ pension upon death during the guaranteed period.
-You may also be eligible to receive an enhanced annuity rate if you suffer from poor health, or are a smoker.
+This is a product that pays you an income for the rest of your life.
+There are various options that can be built into this type of product, such as securing an income that is a fixed amount or one that escalates, or whether to build in guarantees for the provision of a spouses’ pension upon death during the guaranteed period.

 Open Market Option

 Many providers of pension products also provide annuities.
 Due to government legislation however, you have to be offered the right to what is known as the ‘Open Market Option’.
 This means that we are able to search the whole market for you, to see who will provide you with the best income for the rest of your life, based on your requirements.
-This is a very important decision, as once you have committed to an annuity, you are unable change this.
+This is a very important decision, as once you have committed to an annuity, you are unable change it.
 Based on our experience, very rarely is the annuity offered to you by your chosen pension provider the best available when compared with the whole of the market.
 This essentially means that more income could be obtained for you elsewhere, which, when considering that many people spend up to a third of their lives in retirement, small differences in the rates offered initially can compound to make quite a difference over the longer term.